gladkikhartem/stop-aws-money-wasting/README.md

 - EC2 Volumes that are not attached to anything
 - EC2 Instances that were stopped (you still getting billed for Volume attached)
 - RDS snapshots that have no RDS DB associated with them
-- RDS databases that have 0 connections // not implemented yet
+- RDS databases that have 0 connections
+- Application, Classic, Network ELBs that do not handle any traffic

 ### How can I contribute?